AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Your passenger’s injuries Included Not included

-Liability coverage only reimburses the other party’s losses in accidents you caused.
+Liability coverage only reimburses the other party’s losses in accidents where you’re at fault.
 To get your own losses covered, you’ll need collision insurance.
-You’ll also need comprehensive coverage to pay for your damages from anything that’s not a collision, like the aforementioned vandalism.
+You’ll also need comprehensive coverage to pay for non-collision damages to your car, like theft or vandalism.

-Additionally, we recommend medical payments coverage to pay for you and your passengers’ medical bills, even if you already have health insurance.
-When it comes to insurance, redundancy is key.
+Additionally, we recommend adding medical payments coverage to help cover medical bills for you and your passengers, even if you already have health insurance.
+MedPay can help with medical costs not covered by insurance, like ambulance rides, co-pays, and rehab.

-The limit for collision and comprehensive coverage is your car’s actual market value (AMV); in other words, what you would get if you sold it tomorrow.
-We also recommend liability limits on your liability and uninsured motorist coverage that are as high as you can afford, up to $500,000 if you have a high net worth.
+The limit for collision and comprehensive coverage is your car’s actual market value; in other words, what you would get if you sold it tomorrow.
+We also recommend higher limits on your bodily injury, property damage, and uninsured motorist coverages: 100/300/100, or up to $500,000 if you have a high net worth.

 The Average Cost of Car Insurance in South Dakota